DeepCoomer/filesharing/README.md

 ## Steps for running the project

 Step 1: Create a virtual environment\
-Step 2: Install all the requirements using requirements.txt\
+Step 2: Install all the requirements using requirements.txt
 Step 3: Run python manage.py runserver\
 Step 4: The website will run on http://localhost:8000 and Enjoy !!!

+## Website url: https://filesharing-six.vercel.app/ (Only use for viewing the UI as this hosted version doesn't work because database issue on vercel)

 ![image](https://github.com/DeepCoomer/filesharing/assets/75359203/42ace8af-d18f-4610-ba8b-672e98a98672)